 A $25,000 bonus gift should be more than a free ebook and a coaching session.
 Similarly, if you have a million-dollar lesson, you should have a case study to go with it to show that your tip really did provide a million-dollar increase to the offer.

-Nonetheless, case studies and data stories are a great way to hook people.
+Nonetheless, case studies and data stories are a great way to hook people when you write an email newsletter.
 In addition, each of the emails that followed these subject lines were able to justify the value.
 Incorporate your own versions of them in your email efforts, but don’t exaggerate any claims.

 4. Run A/B tests to determine good email subject lines for sales